* IMPORTANT NOTICE *

 THESE ARE THE CANADIAN MAPLE SYRUP GRADES THAT ARE EFFECTIVE SINCE DECEMBER 12th, 2016

 The paler the syrup, the higher its quality.

 At La Ferme Martinette, classification is done again before bottling.
 We use a modern spectrophotometer instrument, equipped with an optical cell, which gives a precise measurement of the percentage of light transmitted by the syrup (not shown).

 The classification given below was established by Canadian government authorities.
 The syrup category must be clearly indicated on every container, along with the producer’s name and address.

 It gives us the density of sugar naturally composing the pure maple syrup.
-These datas will assure us of the thickness of the product at 66 Brix degrees; important factor for preservation of the quality but also of the maple syrup.
+These data will assure us that the thickness of the product is 66 Brix degrees.
+This is an important factor for preservation of the quality but also of the maple syrup.

-If not thick enough, it will ferment to arrive to be a vinegar at the end of the fermenting and if it’s too thick, it will tend to cristallize in the bottles.
+If the maple syrup is not thick enough, it will ferment and turn into vinegar at the end of the fermenting process.
+If it’s too thick, it will tend to crystallize in the bottles.